 (April 21: B,L)

 Book by December 31, 2014 and receive 10% off the expedition price; Lifelong Explorers double your discount and receive 20% off the expedition price.
+We will also cover your bar tab and all tips for the crew.

 Accompanying each expedition is a diverse team of experts--from naturalists to regional specialists — who will share their knowledge and insights on the wildlife, landscapes and local culture.
 The expert featured below will be part of the expedition team on the date noted.